Buy Our Books Actionable tips and preventive awareness

 Too many table scraps or fatty foods

-Feeding your dog anything greasy, like bacon, etc. can also upset your dog's stomach.
+Feeding your dog anything greasy, like bacon, etc., can upset your dog's stomach.
 Ingestion of table scraps or fatty foods can lead to pancreatitis.

 Symptoms include nausea, lethargy, abdominal pain, change in appetite, and fever.